JocaPC/AzureDataStudio-QPI/README.md

 If you see anything strange in the reports select right-upper corner of the report and select **Run Query** option.
 This option will open the underlying query used for report that you can modify.

-There is a set of predefined snippets with `qpi:` prefix that will be expanded as usefull queries that you can use for analysis.
+There is a set of predefined snippets with `qpi:` prefix that will be expanded as useful queries that you can use for analysis.

 ## Snapshots